aganse/docker_mlflow_db/README.md

 with some changes to:
 * replace AWS usage with local mapping for artifact store
 * replace mysql with postgresql and other options.
-* use nginx to apply htpasswd access control to mlflow website, or leave out.
+* optionally apply htpasswd access control to mlflow website via nginx frontend

-and overall allowing me to quickly clone to to wherever I'm working.
+and overall allowing me to quickly clone to to wherever I'm working whereas the original was just a web article.

-There are several docker-compose.yaml files in the compose_variations subdirectory, any of which can be copied onto the docker-compose.yaml in the root directory to use the desired variation.
-I'm sure there's a better way to do that.  :-)
+There are several docker-compose.yaml files in the compose_variations subdirectory, any of which can be in lieu of the docker-compose.yaml in the root directory to use the desired variation.
+The docker-compose.yaml file is a copy of compose_variations/docker-compose.mlflow_postgres_nginx.yaml.

 Future To-dos:
 * Add check for whether the env vars are set in shell (or .env file) before kicking off container - this ia a mistake I comment make myself.
+* Add dockerfile ARGS to pass MLFLOW_PORT as well as boolean option to use an htpasswd file into the nginx container.
+The former really is only useful for the case without nginx reverse proxy.
+The latter implements steps I've been setting up manually meanwhile, but really only limits scope within an already-firewalled company (it's not secure), mainly to prevent inadvertent deletes by curious browsing colleagues.
+Finding better way to limit such actions by user (especially deletes/changes) would be ideal.
-* Let's put this postgres image in a new container defined in a subdir after all, and add some lines in its Dockerfile that run PG cmdline routines to add/config an mlflow user so we're not using postgres admin/owner account for mlflow.
+* As a first step on that last sentence, let's put the postgres image into a new container defined in a subdir after all, and add some lines in its Dockerfile that run PG cmdline routines to add/config an mlflow user so we're not using postgres admin/owner account for mlflow.
 Then we'd have DBADMIN_USER and DBADMIN_PW as well as MLFLOW_USER and MLFLOW_PW.

 ### To run:
-Set the following env vars in shell first (these are listed in comments at top of the docker-compose.yaml files); set as desired for your own system.
+First set the following env vars in shell (these are listed in comments at top of the docker-compose.yaml files); set as desired for your own system.
-These (and the example output below) correspond to the docker-compose.mlflow_postgres.yaml file in compose_variations; that's what the root dir's docker-compose.yaml file is by default, running mlflow with its backend store in postgresql and its artifact store in a local docker volume.
-The database is accessible on the host network rather than hidden on a backend network (as in other variations in the subdir) to allow me to directly access the database to view results through alternate means than the mlflow website.
+These (and the example output below) correspond to the docker-compose.mlflow_postgres_nginx.yaml file in compose_variations; that's what the root dir's docker-compose.yaml file is by default, running mlflow with its backend store in postgresql and its artifact store in a local docker volume.
+The database is hidden on a backend network, and the mlflow contents are viewable via website or REST API.
 ```bash
 export MLFLOW_PORT=5001
 export DB_NAME=mlflowdb